-Being prepared for a job and having the right tools is crucial for the success of any project.
-This plumbing tools list is a great resource for any tools and gadgets that are needed for any plumbing project.
+Being prepared for a plumbing job and having the right tools is crucial for the success of any project.
+From a plumber’s torch to plumber’s putty, these tools will help you handle any plumbing problem.
+This list is a great resource for any tools and gadgets that are needed for any professional plumber.

 1. Cup Plunger